wrld-of-Shanks/lawman/README.md

 ## 📜 **License**

-This project is licensed under the **MIT License** - see the [LICENSE](LICENSE) file for details.
+This project is **proprietary software** - see the [LICENSE](LICENSE) file for details.

 ### Copyright Notice

 **Copyright © 2025 Shankar M Darur.
 All Rights Reserved.**

-This software and associated documentation files (the "Software") are protected by copyright law.
+This software and associated documentation files (the "Software") are proprietary and confidential.
 The Software is licensed, not sold.
-By using this Software, you agree to the terms of the MIT License.

-**Permissions:**
-- ✅ Commercial use
-- ✅ Modification
+**You MAY:**
-- ✅ Distribution
+- ✅ View the source code for educational purposes
-- ✅ Private use
+- ✅ Use for personal, non-commercial learning

-**Conditions:**
-- 📋 License and copyright notice must be included
-- 📝 Attribution to original author required

-**Limitations:**
+**You MAY NOT (without written permission):**
+- ❌ Use for commercial purposes
+- ❌ Modify or create derivative works
+- ❌ Distribute or sell copies
+- ❌ Deploy on public servers
+- ❌ Remove copyright notices

+**Commercial Licensing:**
+For commercial use, modification rights, or redistribution, please contact:
+📧 shankardarur158@gmail.com

+**Disclaimer:**
-- ❌ No warranty provided
+- ⚠️ No warranty provided
-- ❌ Author not liable for damages
+- ⚠️ Author not liable for damages
-- ❌ No trademark rights granted
+- ⚠️ Use at your own risk

 ## 🙏 **Acknowledgments**